New Patients 904-901-4302

 Will full mouth rehabilitation improve the appearance of my smile?

 Even though the primary goal is functional, many patients also enjoy dramatically improving their smile.
-Damaged, discolored, or missing teeth are replaced or restored with natural-looking materials.
+We replace or restore damaged, discolored, or missing teeth with natural-looking materials.
 Gum reshaping and orthodontics can also enhance your overall appearance.
 The result is often a healthier and more confident smile.

 What are the long-term benefits of full mouth rehabilitation?